PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

     }
 ```

-When you start the game now, you should be able to see your (rather immobile) hero in the dungeon.
+When you start the game, you should be able to see your (rather immobile) hero in the dungeon.

 ![first_start](figs/pm-dungeon_myhero.png)